The Clergy Appointment Process

 In the appointment of clergy to serve as Associate Pastors on the staff of a church, then the Appointment Process normally includes a time for the current Senior Pastor and the proposed Associate Pastor to meet prior to the meeting in step #6 with the PPRC.
 This meeting of the two pastors is to help ensure a good working relationship on the church staff.
 If either pastor has concerns about this working relationship, that may be reason for the Bishop and Cabinet to reconsider the appointment.

 All appointments are made for one year at a time.
 However, it is the philosophy of this Bishop and Cabinet that longevity is desirable in pastoral appointments and if both the pastor and PPRC recommend the continuation of an appointment we will attempt to honor that request.

-Part-time appointments and supply pastor assignments are negotiated directly by the District Superintendent involved, and then those are brought to the Cabinet for consideration and approval by the Bishop and Cabinet.
+Part-time appointments and supply pastor assignments are negotiated directly by the Conference Superintendent involved, and then those are brought to the Cabinet for consideration and approval by the Bishop and Cabinet.

 The Bishop and Cabinet are responsible for making effective pastoral appointments to all of the congregations every year, so sometimes it is necessary to move a pastor from an appointment where both the pastor and PPRC has requested continuation.
 Such changes are never made without careful consideration of the impact upon everyone involved.